 A summer job working with anthropologists as a docent at an 1885 living history farm in the Chicago area in 2001 opened Suzi’s eyes to the world of historical theatrical costume interpretation.
 There she learned how to research and apply the theatrical techniques she knew, to historic pattern making, materials, and methods.
 Living in full Victorian garb in 100 degree Illinois humidity, and finding it to be more comfortable than anything she’d ever worn, became a turning point, and the beginning of an idea to share the EXPERIENCE of historical costuming with others.

-Embarrassed one day that she had “only modern things to wear” when a coworker came to work during the classy Cody “Buffalo Bill Art show” in gorgeous 1900’s cowboy ensemble, and also impressed with a friend’s fur and leather work displayed in that show, Suzi started thinking “I could do that”.
-The “aha” moment came though, when a storyteller friend needed someone to sew an authentic costume.
+Embarrassed one day that she had “only modern things to wear” when a coworker at the Visitor Center came to work during the classy Cody “Buffalo Bill Art show” in gorgeous 1900’s cowboy ensemble, and also impressed with a friend’s fur and leather work displayed in that show, Suzi started thinking “I could do that”.
+The real “aha” moment came though, when a storyteller friend needed someone to sew an authentic costume.
+That one complete and accurate ensemble “from the bum up” led to the inspiration for many others to follow, some of which are shown on this website.

 Suzi has had many concurrent careers including professional photography, graphic & web design, printing, landscape design/build, and coaching/teaching.
 She particularly enjoys the photographic staging of her costume projects, but all of her skills benefit the Silhouettes process in some way.
 Period sketches on print and web are her original drawings, and she does all her own web design, formatting, writing, and blogging.